 Established in 1956 and registered under Section 25 of the Companies’ Act 1956, the Indo-German Chamber of Commerce (IGCC) is a non-profit organization.
-It is the largest German Bi-National Chamber (AHK) abroad and the largest Chamber of Commerce in India with over 6000 member companies across diverse sectors.
+It is the largest German Bi-National Chamber (AHK) abroad and the largest Chamber of Commerce in India with more than 4500 member companies across diverse sectors.
 It is a part of the Association of German Chambers of Commerce and Industry (DIHK) located in Berlin, Germany and the worldwide network of 130 Chamber offices in 90 countries.

 Headquartered in Mumbai, the IGCC has 6 other offices in New Delhi, Chennai, Kolkata, Bengaluru, Pune and Düsseldorf, Germany, and 17 honorary representatives in smaller towns and cities in India to facilitate better business contacts among Indian and German companies.
 It has India Desks in the Chambers of Commerce and Industry (IHKs) in 18 metros in Germany, and in the German Chambers of Commerce (AHKs) in 9 countries.

 The IGCC is a highly respected institution in India and Germany.
 With its qualified team of over 100 professionals, it is a significant catalyst for the promotion of trade and industrial relations between India and Germany.
 It offers numerous services such as Business Partner Searches, Company Formations, Legal Advice, HR Recruitment, Marketing and Branding, Trade Fairs, Information and Knowledge-Exchange through Publications, Delegations and Events, and Training.